 Melbourne is not only Australias live music capital, it's also the best city in the world for live music with 553 live music venues in 2018 (that's one for every 9,500 Melburnians).
-While beloved rock venue Cherry Bar is closing at the end of July 2019 (it will reopen again in a different venue), there are plenty other haunts to check out.
+Cherry Bar has now reopened in Boney's old location and there are plenty other haunts to check out.
 The Tote, The Gaso and the Corner Hotel are some of the best live music pubs, while the Toff in Town is great for a boogie.
 We even have a healthy population of slick jazz clubs.

 You can feel the weight of the past as soon as you step into the grounds and look up to the gothic spires of the Abbotsford Convent.
 The complex began as a convent in the late 1800s, and was also a commercial laundry, orphanage and aged care facility.
 These days, it’s a hub for artists, makers, community radio broadcasters and teachers – as well as a beautiful place to explore.
 Check out the work of local artists in the galleries, then roam the green hills and gardens and have a vegetarian feast at Lentil as Anything; the restaurant run by volunteers where you pay what you feel the meal is worth.